When did Jim go to Paris?

 - The Doors’ discography at Discogs

-- An extensive catalog of Jim Morrison & The Doors’ music with a discography of albums, books, videos, and magazines at doorsinfo.com
+- doorsinfo.com: an extensive catalog of Jim Morrison & The Doors’ music, books, videos and magazines

 - When You’re Strange (2010) Documentary film by Tom DiCillo